This holiday season, show your SOLIDARITY!

 The Time to Band Together is Now

 Our nation is in a time of great upheaval.
-Our families, our communities, our states and our country are in ongoing conflicts about who our country is for and what it will become.
+Our families, our communities, our states and our country are experiencing ongoing conflicts about who our country is for and what it will become.